MahmoudYidi/bearnav2/README.md

     pip install -r requirements.txt
     ```

-3. Build the package:
+3. Navigate to your workspace and build the package:
     ```bash
-    cd ..
     colcon build --packages-select bearnav2
     ```